-(3) All mimeograph, multigraph and similar work.
+(3) All stencil duplicating, offset printing and similar work.

 (4) Coal and other solid fuel for state owned or operated heating or heating and power plants wherein the annual requirements are in excess of 50 tons, to be purchased on contracts pursuant to specifications supplied under s.
 16.90.